PyCQA/modernize/docs/fixers.rst

 helping to support Python 2/3 code.
 All ``six``-related fixers assume the latest version of ``six`` is installed.

-..
-2to3fixer:: basestring
+.. fissix_fixer:: basestring

    Replaces all references to :func:`basestring` with :data:`six.string_types`.

    .. versionadded:: 0.4

-..
-2to3fixer:: dict_six
+.. fissix_fixer:: dict_six

    Fixes various methods on the ``dict`` type for getting all keys, values, or items.
 E.g.::